promptfoo/promptfoo/site/docs/contributing.md

 - Be responsive to feedback and be prepared to make changes if requested.
 - Ensure your tests are passing and your code is properly linted.

 Don't hesitate to ask for help.
 We're here to support you.
-If you're worried about whether your PR will be accepted, please talk to us first.
+If you're worried about whether your PR will be accepted, please talk to us first (see [Getting Help](#getting-help)).

 ## Tests